<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=2732602&amp;fmt=gif">

 FLoC hides individual user activity within a crowd of other users with similar online behavior.
 Then, it uses the clustered data to deliver tailored content and ad retargeting.

-Google stated that the initial tests of FloC suggest it can produce comparable conversion rates to those of third-party cookies.
+Google stated that the initial tests of FloC suggest that it can produce comparable conversion rates to those of third-party cookies.

 Users Can Opt-In to Third-Party Cookies